MartinHaeusler/LSM4K/README.md

-# ChronoStore
+# LSM4K

-A Transactional LSM-based Key-Value Storage Engine
+A Transactional LSM-based Key-Value Storage Engine for Kotlin (and other JVM languages).

 ## Introduction

-ChronoStore is a high-performance Key-Value store for the Java Virtual Machine.
+LSM4k is a high-performance Key-Value store for the Java Virtual Machine.
 It is written in Kotlin
 with a Kotlin-first API in mind.
 Other JVM languages (such as Java, Scala, Groovy, etc.) may leverage it